jarvist/PolaronMobility.jl/docs/src/examples.md

 mobility, and so directly calculate a charge carrier mobility.

-The asymtotic 'FHIP' mobility (low T) is calculated, this can be most easily related to textbook expressions that directly infer a mobility from an `α` parameter.
+The asymptotic 'FHIP' mobility (low T) is calculated, this can be most easily related to textbook expressions that directly infer a mobility from an `α` parameter.
 It lacks optical phonon emission, and so shows pathological high temperature (kT > ħω) behaviour.